Exhibitor Terms and Conditions

 - All sites will be measured using the Society’s measuring wheel.
 This measuring wheel will be the official measurement tool for all display sites.

-- All exhibitors must contact the Trade Marshall prior to driving pegs etc. If an exhibitor causes damage to underground services and has not checked the location of the services with an official they will be liable for all costs to repair the damage.
+- All exhibitors must check hazard map prior to driving pegs etc. If an exhibitor causes damage to underground services and has not checked the location of the services with an official they will be liable for all costs to repair the damage.
 See attached map.

 - Exhibitors must take all steps to ensure their site is returned to its original condition within four days following the closing of the Show.
 Failure to do so will result in the exhibitor having to pay extra costs.